ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 ## Average City Population by State

-To produce the first three states with the greatest average population per city, use the following aggregation:
+To return the first three states with the greatest average population per city, use the following aggregation:

 ```ruby